emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 ## Account Set Up

-You need to set up an SSH key to easily push changes to your repos.
+We need to set up an SSH key to easily push changes to your repos.

 1. On your terminal, run and click enter for all prompts: